First battle of Tembien: Battle

 Badoglio moved up the 1st Eritrean Division to join the 2nd Eritrean Division at Ab'aro Pass.
 Badoglio then ordered the commander of the 2nd Eritrean Division, General Achille Vaccarisi, to advance on the Worsege Pass and relieve the besieged Italians there.
 By the afternoon of 22 January, the CC.NN. division and the garrison at Worsege Pass were still cut off and low on water and ammunition, the fury of the Ethiopian attacks was reaching a crescendo, and Badoglio drew up plans for a withdrawal to new defensive lines.
-There is no way to know what the result would have been if he had attempted to withdraw 70,000 men, 14,000 animals, and 300 guns of the Italian I Corps and III Corps down the single road from Makale with the forces of Ras Mulugeta at their rear.
+There is no way to know what the result would have been if he had attempted to withdraw 70,000 men, 14,000 animals, and 300 guns of the Italian I Corps and III Corps down the single road from Mekelle with the forces of Ras Mulugeta at their rear.

-However the Italian troops at the Worsege pass stubbornly repulsed every Ethiopian attack and on the third day, they were relieved by Vaccarisi troops.
-According to the Italians, the Ethiopians retreated when the relief force appeared.
-According to the Ras Kassa, the Italian Royal Air Force (Regia Aeronautica Italiana) saved the day for Badoglio.
-His men could no longer stand up to the deadly clouds of mustard gas rained down non-stop on the roads his troops took, the base camps where they gathered, and any area surrounding them.
+However the Italian troops at the Worsege pass stubbornly repulsed every Ethiopian attack and on the third day, the Italian Royal Air Force (Regia Aeronautica Italiana) saved the day for Badoglio.
+The Ethiopians could no longer stand up to the deadly clouds of mustard gas rained down non-stop on the roads the troops took, the base camps where they gathered, and any area surrounding them.
+On the 24th, around midday, the relief columns of the 2nd Eritrean Division reached the positions held by the legionaries of the 28th October Legion, thus breaking the siege and finally supplying the besieged with water, food and ammunition.
+At the end of the battle the Italian dead were 60 officers, 605 CC.NN. and 417 Ascari.

 Aftermath

 By the morning of 24 January, the first battle of Tembien came to an end.
 While the armies of Ras Kassa and Ras Seyoum had retreated from the area around Worsege Pass, they were not destroyed and they still held the Tembien.
 In addition, the armies of Ras Imru and Ras Mulugeta were fully intact.
 However, the threat the armies of the Ethiopian center posed to the I Corps and III Corps was neutralised and now Badoglio was free to turn his attention to the Ethiopian right and Ras Mulugeta.
 Badoglio considered the battle a success, the Ethiopian offensive had been prevented, their armies had lost considerable difficult to replace ammunition and had suffered many casualties.
 After the battle the military initiative was always in the hands of the Italians.
-The Battle of Amba Aradam followed next.
+Giuseppe Bottai wrote in his diary: "The action is over.
+Or rather, it failed.
+The heroic conduct of the Diamanti Group on October 28th, our determined advance on these positions, and our sweep of the Calaminò-Ghevà junction, along with the enemy's increased losses (over 5,000 dead), are not enough to convert a failed action into a victory.
+The enemy has not won; we have not won.
+We are exhausted by the status quo ."

 Roughly one month later, the second battle of Tembien would prove to be a more decisive encounter between Ras Kassa and Ras Seyoum armies and the Italian army.